 Bitnami image migration guide¶

-image repository require special attention by folks
+Changes to the bitnami image repository require special attention by folks

 running Yaook clusters.